flutter/flutter/specs/style-guide.md

 there is relevant code there.
 This is especially important for early returns.)

-If a flow control structure has just one statement, then don't use braces around it except where doing so would help readability or avoid the dangling-else problem.
-Keeping the code free of boilerplate or redundant punctuation keeps it concise and readable.
+If a flow control structure's statement is one line long, then don't use braces around it.
+(Keeping the code free of boilerplate or redundant punctuation keeps it concise and readable.)

 > For example,
 > ```dart
->   if (children != null)
+>   if (children != null) {
 >     for (RenderBox child in children)
 >       add(child);
+>   }
 > ```
 > ...rather than:
 > ```dart